jlapin1/AutoAssign/README.md

 3. anal.py

 Python script that allows user to interactively analyze and filter results from the output of the C program

+Additionally I have provided 2 examples of the output from the program on real NMR spectra.
+These pictures are taken straight from the publication.